 Let’s dive in.

-If you’re wondering how to get more online reviews, then you need look no further than your email software.
+If you’re wondering how to get customer reviews, then you need look no further than your email software.
 Email is hands-down the best vehicle for gathering reviews and is used by many of the top ecommerce players, from Amazon to Booking.com.

 It’s important to send emails as soon as possible after purchase.
 Studies have shown that the more time you let lapse after a purchase, the less likely a recipient is to respond.